Fitness centre manager

 - sport, leisure or recreation management

-- sports science
+- sports or exercise science

-- travel, tourism or leisure studies
+- travel, tourism, or leisure studies

 - events management.

-Entry without a degree, HND or foundation degree is possible, but this will usually be at a lower level.
-Candidates often start in a duty manager role within the facility and move up to assistant or trainee manager and then may progress to general manager of the facility after gaining substantial experience and professional qualifications.
+Candidates often start in a duty manager role within the facility and move up to assistant or trainee manager.
+From there, they may progress to general facility manager after gaining substantial experience and professional qualifications.

 Skills